Last Updated: May 2026 | Author: Munir Ardi

 Safety is the priority here, not just a roof.

-The Resource: The Violence Against Women Act (VAWA) provides specific housing protections.
-You cannot be denied housing or evicted solely because you are a victim of domestic violence.
+- The Resource: The Violence Against Women Act (VAWA) provides specific housing protections.

-Emergency Transfer Plans: If you are already in public housing and your abuser discovers your location, you have the right to an “Emergency Transfer” to a safe unit in a different zip code immediately.
+- Emergency Transfer Plans: If your abuser discovers your location, you have the right to an “Emergency Transfer” to a safe unit in a different zip code.

 If you are in danger, contact the National Domestic Violence Hotline immediately.
-Their website has a ‘Quick Escape’ button to protect your browsing history.
+Their website has a ‘Quick Escape’ button.

 4. Unaccompanied Youth (LGBTQ+ Focus)